-The idea was to learn about the place through the art and artists, particularly the women.
-I was amazed by the local Grita exhibition by Regina Jose Galindo, a feministic activist with no compromises on her values.
-Along with the fierce vulcanoes surrounding the town and Fuego’s calm eruptions during the days as well as the variety of craftsmanship among the women, I was at home.
+The idea was to learn about the place through the art and the artists, especially the women.
+I was amazed by the local Grita exhibition of Regina Jose Galindo, a feminist activist who was characterized by never compromising her values.
+Along with the violent volcanoes around the city, Fuego's calm eruptions during the days, and the variety of crafts among the women, I was at home.

-I was introduced to dyeing with local plants on Guatemalan cotton, and later on also weaving Antiguan style.
+I was introduced to dyeing with local plants on Guatemalan cotton, and later also to weaving in the Antiguan style.

-The choice of these media was partly conscious, partly coincidence.
-In the process, I realized that these media forced me to slow down and take the time needed.
-With painting and drawing it’s both tempting and easy to speed up the process, but not so with weaving and dyeing, and I loved how the slowness integrated with me.
-This is how my artistic work progresses; more femininity, but also much more time and subtle softness.
+The choice of these media was partly deliberate and partly accidental.
+In the process, I realized that these mediums forced me to slow down and take the necessary time.
+With painting and drawing it is both tempting and easy to speed up the process, but not with weaving and dyeing, and I experienced how the slowness integrated itself into me.
+This is how artistic work progresses; more femininity, but also much more time and subtle softness.